jeremiahsnapp/dev-lxc/README.md

 * Top - system's memory usage provided by `free -h`
 * Middle - cluster's status provided by `dev-lxc status`
-* Bottom - list of the cluster's images provided by `dev-lxc list-images`
+* Bottom - to be determined

 The session's second window is named "shell".
 It opens in the same directory as the cluster's `dev-lxc.yml` file.